How to Grow and Care for Dumb Cane

 They can cause discolored stippling or brown spots on leaves.
 Foliage may also turn yellow.

-Neem oil and rosemary essential oil are an effective control for spider mites.
+Neem oil is an effective control for spider mites.

 Learn more about spider mite control here.